© picture alliance / Costfoto / Costfoto

 Insufficient flow of information

-“Sustainable textiles” means that the whole process, from fibre production (including the growing of the cotton) to the ready-made process, must be done in environmentally sound and socially equitable circumstances.
+The expert from the government agency insists that “sustainable textiles” means that the whole process, from fibre production (including the growing of the cotton) to the ready-made process, must be done in environmentally sound and socially equitable circumstances.
 One implication is that up-to-date technology must be used.

 Clearly, the textile industry has many reasons to focus on sustainability, including environmental protection, social justice, economic stability and related processes such as textile waste recycling.
 Chemical hazards deserve more attention than they have attracted so far.